On-Premises to Cloud Enterprise-Grade Security

 By using source-based encryption in all CTERA Cloud Storage Gateways and end-point software Agents, CTERA effectively creates a VPN for cloud storage, in which the customer has all data encrypted before it is sent to the cloud.
-CTERA uses enterprise-grade AES-256 (Advanced Encryption Standard) encryption, which s a highly secure encryption algorithm, approved for protecting U.S. government classified material, and widely used by financial institutions.
+CTERA uses enterprise-grade AES-256 (Advanced Encryption Standard) encryption, a highly secure encryption algorithm approved for protecting U.S. government classified material and widely used by financial institutions.
 The data is then stored in its encrypted state in the cloud.

 Users also have the option of encrypting local volumes on CTERA Cloud Storage Gateways, further protecting their data in case of physical theft of the appliance or its hard drives.

 Authentication and Identity Management

 CTERA integrates with your existing Active Directory/LDAP services to provide user authentication and single sign-on, including password expiration policies and AD forests support.
-Active Directory groups can be used to determine user privleges and management roles.
+Active Directory groups can be used to determine user privileges and management roles.
 A fully documented API is provided for additional custom integration.

 For administration access, CTERA Portal supports role-based access permissions, automatic lockout after failed login attempts and IP-based access control.